Address Your Letters To Maz Jobrani

 POUNDSTONE: Very realistic.

-JOBRANI: It's very easy, you just channel pirate and - (speaking in Australian accent) all right, argh.
+JOBRANI: They way you - it's very easy, you just channel pirate and - (imitating Australian accent) all right, argh (ph).
 And then you do a bad Australian accent.

-JOBRANI: (Speaking in Australian accent) All right, all right, ahoy all right.
+JOBRANI: (Imitating Australian accent) All right, all right, all right, ahoy, all right.

 (LAUGHTER)

-JOBRANI: (Speaking in Australian accent) How bout a little hamster all right, all right.
+JOBRANI: (Imitating Australian accent) How bout a little hamster all right, all right.
 Transcript provided by NPR, Copyright NPR.